ToshinoriTsuboi/dma-virtual-memory/virtual_multiheap_fit/Readme.md

 The operation was checked only on Linux Kernel version 3.13.0, so it may not work with other versions.

+In order to compile the kernel module, you may have to install header files in `/lib/modules`.
+These can be installed using a package management system such as `apt`.

 ## Usage

 First, kernel module should be compiled and inserted to the system.